Consult the medication dictionary to quickly obtain detailed information

 Here are a few tips to help you find what you are looking for:

 As temperatures start to plummet, it’s important to make sure your skin is ready by moisturizing it properly: bitter cold and strong winds are two of the most common causes of dry skin.
 The reason?
-The dryer and colder air gets, the more it absorbs moisture from your skin.
+The dryer and colder the air gets, the more it absorbs moisture from your skin.
 The result?
-The skin itches and feels tight.
+Your skin starts to itch and feels tight.

 The solution: Protect yourself from harsh winter weather by dressing up warmly when you step outside.
-Make sure to protect the skin on your face with a cold cream and the skin on your body with a thick creamy balm that will act as a barrier against the cold.
+And make sure you protect the skin on your face with a cold cream and the skin on your body with a thick creamy balm that will act as a barrier against the cold.

 A hot bath feels great when it’s cold outside.
 But watch out, hot water can also dry out your skin and eliminate the natural oils produced by your body.
 The same goes for heating systems that can remove moisture from ambient air.